jqlang/jq/docs/content/manual/manual.md

 ## Booleans

 The booleans can be produced by the filters `true` and `false`.
-Every value can be converted to a boolean --- in particular, the values `false` and `null` have the boolean value `false`, all other values have the boolean value `true`.
-This is used to evaluate [if-then-else expressions](#if-then-else).

 ::: Note
 The booleans can be defined by: